 What is less evident is the way that libraries are tackling the challenges they face through radical new ways of working: merging services across authorities, forging new partnerships, and moving into community management.
 Peers and colleagues working in library services across local government represent a huge pool of untapped knowledge.
 Finding a way to access this knowledge is an essential plank in the foundation of a new age of libraries.
 While individual library professionals have been generous with their experience for years, some library authorities have put this on a more formal footing by setting up library consortiums; 15 London boroughs make up the London Libraries Consortium, and five west of England councils have now formed the LibrariesWest Consortium.

 If “gamification” can have its own Wikipedia page, and no less of a respectable source than National Public Radio can use it, then I think I’m good.
 So save your vitriol for those using “cyberspace”.
 I mean, srsly.
 Librarian gamers have long worked to bring gamers into the library through such offerings as “game nights” at the library.
-But what if you could make using the library a game in itself?
 The Ins and Outs of Evaluating Web-Scale Discovery Services.
 Exploring WSD Discovery Layers While the central index is the heart of any WSD service, the discovery layer is the public face.